Azure-Samples/digital-twins-samples/scripts/README.md

 * You'll need Azure subscription.
 You can set one up for free [here](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 * You'll need a resource group in your Azure subscription.
 You can create your resource group using [this](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-cli) article.
 * Download [Azure Digital Twins samples](https://docs.microsoft.com/samples/azure-samples/digital-twins-samples/digital-twins-samples/) to your machine.
 In the downloaded sample folder, the deployment script is located at _Azure_Digital_Twins_samples.zip > scripts > **deploy.ps1**_.
+* These operations are intended to be completed by a user with an *Owner* role on the Azure subscription.
+Although some pieces can be completed without this elevated permission, an owner's cooperation will be required to completely set up a usable instance.
+View more information on this in the [*Prerequisites: Required permissions*](#prerequisites-permission-requirements) section below.

 ## Setup